-This has got to stop.
-Every driver is losing out.
-Domino's Pizza and SDA are keeping the dodgy agreement in place.
-Our members are fighting back.
+This had to stop.
+Our members fought back.
 On 18 August 2017, our member Casey Salt applied to terminate the SDA-Domino's Pizza Agreement 2005.
 You can read more about it here: http://www.smh.com.au/business/workplace-relations/60aweek-pizza-driver-aims-to-deliver-for-dominos-underpaid-workers-20170818-gxzaac.html

 All the Domino's Pizza agreements were terminated on 24 January 2018.

 Domino's Pizza tried to put in place a new agreement which would also have cut your new rights.
 The SDA tried to help them do that.
 RAFFWU fought back.

 On 14 March 2018, we put our submissions to the Fair Work Commission and Domino's Pizza Enterprises Limited.